*Written in memory of our precious son Abram on his 25th birthday. And in honor of my sister Kathy, the most creative person I know.

 A few weeks after Abram’s death while I was spending time with my sister I asked her how long she thought the pain in my chest would last.
 She answered me with a random question.
 She asked, ‘What time of the day is most difficult to get through?’
 It for sure was the evenings when my husband Charlie was at his youth ministry meetings.
 It was wintertime and the days were depressingly short and the evenings would seem to drag on endlessly.
 She invited me to her home during those times so that Emily and I could just hang out.
 We began going regularly and while Emily would play with her 4 older cousins Kathy and I would make something.
 Anything!
 It might be a sewing project, a random craft, or something in the kitchen.

 Slowly, as the weeks passed and we connected over what might have seemed like simple little craft projects, the weight on my chest began to lift.
 I can remember the first day when I felt a flicker of joy in my heart again, it had become such a foreign feeling that I actually felt guilty feeling it!

 I will forever be thankful to my sister for sharing her daily life and love of creating with me at a time when I could not do those things for myself.

 How can we help others who are hurting by simply sharing our lives with them?
-I need to remind myself that as I go about living, doing the things each day that come naturally to me, that it is all a gift.
-The art of living, creating, moving through each day is a gift from God and by simply sharing our lives with one another and connecting with one another we can help one another.
+I need to remind myself that as I go about living, doing the things each day that comes naturally to me, that it is all a gift.
+The art of living, creating, moving through each day is a gift from God and through simply sharing our lives and connecting we can help one another.
 Just as my sister simply shared her life with me through her everyday activities God used her as one of the ways that helped me walk through darkness until I could feel joy again.